I'm Not Here to Make Friends: Critical reception

+Year-end lists

 Music video

 A music video for "I'm Not Here to Make Friends" was released on 27 January 2023.
 It was directed by Tanu Muino.
-The video for I'm Not Here to Make Friends starts with Sam, wearing an enormous pink coat, arriving at a remote castle by helicopter.
-Once inside, dancers and drag queens surround the singer for a series of routines.
+The video starts with Smith, wearing an enormous pink coat designed by Japanese fashion designer Tomo Koizumi, arriving at Ashridge, Hertfordshire, by helicopter.
+Once inside, dancers and drag queens surround the singer for a series of routines, with Smith wearing different outfits for each routine.
 It received controversy online due to its suggestive nature.

+The video was nominated at the 2023 UK Music Video Awards for Best Pop Video – UK.